TZstatsADS/ads-spring2023-project3-group-1/doc/a_note_on_contributions.md

 Below is an example.
 If no contribution statement is provided, we will insert a default statement that goes "**All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement**. "

 ---
-Sample project README statement.

-Project xxx
+Project 3 Group 1

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Team members: Zixun Zhang, Wen Chen, Chenyi Jiang, Hongju Ouyang, Han Wang, Ashwathi Prakash Nair

 Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%

-[Contribution Statement] AB, CD, EF and GH designed the study.
-AB and CD developed baseline classification model for evaluation.
-EF and GH explored feature engineering for improving the baseline model.
-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
+All group members collectively designed the study.
+Zixun, Wen and Ashwathi developed the baseline classification model and Model I for evaluation.
+Hongju developed Model II and Chenyi and Han worked on testing and integrating the 2 models.
 All team members contributed to the GitHub repository and prepared the presentation.
 All team members approve our work presented in our GitHub repository including this contribution statement.